Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 The question of, how much contamination we can tolerate and how much completeness do we need, certainly depends on the scientific question being tackled, but in the [CheckM](https://genome.cshlp.org/content/25/7/1043) paper, there are some parameters that we can follow.

-> ## Discussion: The quality of MAGs
->
->Can we trust the quality of our bins only with the given information?
->What else do we want to know about our MAGs to confidently use them for further analysis?
-{: .discussion}

 > ## Exercise 1: Discuss the quality of the obtained MAGs
 >